Technology Use Regulation 508

 b. they do not mislead or confuse viewers as to whether the web page is sponsored by UNCSA.

-F. Violations of Policy & Remedial Measures
+F. Violations of Regulation & Remedial Measures

 2. A user whose account has been suspended may appeal the CTO’s decision upon reconsideration to the Chancellor.